gentoolink/gentoolinkcom/content/pages/home.md

 - Nextcloud Hosting (private Dropbox style file share)

-Check out Demo here: [NextCloud Demo](https://demo.nextcloud.com) I also support installation of several open source software solutions such as Nextcloud for secure file sharing and collaboration
+Check out Demo here: [NextCloud Demo](https://demo.nextcloud.com) I also support installation of several open source software solutions such as Nextcloud for secure file sharing and collaboration.
+You are in control of your own data.

 ### Video Solutions